ItotiaHarrison/Bot-Battlr/README.md

 # React Immersive Code Challenge: Bot Battlr

 Welcome to __Bot Battlr__, the one and only spot in the known universe where you can custom build your own Bot Army!
+This is our app:
+![alt text][checkpoint]
+[checkpoint]: ./public/checkpoint_demo.gif "Checkpoint demo"

 Here's the scenario: a galactic overlord has hired you, a galactic web developer, to develop a galactic web app that will allow them to browse through a list of robots, view a robot's details, and, enlist a bot into their army.